CyberT33N/YouTube-Bulk-Music-Player/README.md

 - **headless**
 true or false (**Currently only works with false**)

-- **windowWidth & windowHeight** Define your window widht and height
+- **windowWidth & windowHeight** Define your window width and height